Import users from an app

-You can import users into your orgThe Okta container that represents a real-world organization. from any appAn abbreviation of application.
-Essentially, it is a web-based site used to perform any number of specific tasks, and requires authentication from end users by signing in. or by using a Import users from a CSV file.
-You can schedule an import to add users when an application is added or schedule it for later.
-You also have control over how imported users are confirmed and, through mapping rules, how application fields are mapped to an Okta username.
+When you import users into your orgThe Okta container that represents a real-world organization. from an appAn abbreviation of application.
+Essentially, it is a web-based site used to perform any number of specific tasks, and requires authentication from end users by signing in., you have control over when the import is scheduled, how the imported users are confirmed, and how the application fields are mapped to an Okta username.

 To import users from an app, do the following:

-- Navigate to Applications in the AdminAn abbreviation of administrator.
+- In the AdminAn abbreviation of administrator.
 This is the individual(s) who have access to the Okta Administrator Dashboard.
 They control the provisioning and deprovisioning of end users, the assigning of apps, the resetting of passwords, and the overall end user experience.
 Only administrators have the Administration button on the upper right side of the My Applications page.
-Console, and select the app from which you want to import users.
+Console, go to Applications > Applications, and select the app from which you want to import users.

 - Your users are imported and a summary of the number of users and groupsGroups allow you to organize your end users and the apps they can access.
-Assigning apps to large sets of end users is made easier with groups. imported displays.
-Click OK.
+Assigning apps to large sets of end users is made easier with groups. imported appears.

 Importing users when provisioning an app